About Sellafield

 The EPA does not engage directly with Sellafield Ltd but does engage actively with the UK authorities with responsibility for regulation of the Sellafield facility: the Office for Nuclear Regulation and the UK Environment Agency.
 The EPA meet with these regulators on an ongoing basis.

-The EPA also participates in the UK-Ireland Contact Group meeting on Radiological Matters twice a year in support of the Department of the Environment, Climate and Communications (DECC).
-These meetings are convened jointly by DECC and the UK Department of Energy Security and Net Zero.
+The EPA also participates in the UK-Ireland Contact Group meeting on Radiological Matters twice a year in support of the Department of Climate, Energy and the Environment (DCEE).
+These meetings are convened jointly by DCEE and the UK Department of Energy Security and Net Zero (DESNZ).

-EPA technical experts and representatives from the Department of Environment, Climate and Communications also visited the Sellafield site in July 2023 and in 2022, where they visited several waste storage facilities.
+EPA technical experts and representatives from the Department of Climate, Energy and the Environment also visited the Sellafield site in 2022 and 2023, where they visited several waste storage facilities.
 EPA continues to engage actively with the UK authorities on radiation matters of interest to Ireland, including in relation to the hazard reduction and decommissioning programmes for the Sellafield site.
-A further visit to the site is planned for mid-2024.
+A further visit to the site is planned for late-2025.